zulhakim88/PiSun/README.md

 * Calculate PI to the Nth decimal point precision
 * Use that PI value to calculate the circumfrence of the sun
-* Display both values in a webapp
+* Display both values in a WebApp

 ## The Journey